Mossman556/Arabic-Numbers/README.md

 This is a Windows app that allows you to convert Arabic numbers to Roman numerals and vice versa.
 It provides a simple and easy-to-use interface for entering the input number and displaying the corresponding conversion result.
 The app supports Arabic numerals between 1 and 3999, and valid Roman numerals up to M (1000).

 # Usage:
+* Run the exe in bin/x64/Release folder or install visual studio and run the application with that
 * Enter the Arabic or Roman numeral in the respective input field.
 * Click the "Convert" button to see the conversion result in the other input field.
 * If the input is not valid, an error message will be displayed.